sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 In the case of a linear decision boundary, logistic regression wants to have each point and the associated class as far from the hydroplane as possible and provides a probability which can be interpreted as prediction confidence. <br/>
 Tries to minimize cross-entropy. <br/>

-Loss Function is Log loss/Cross Entropy loss - Goal is to minimize this value. <br/> Measures the performance of a classification model where the prediction input is a probability value between 0 and 1. <br/>
+Loss Function is Log loss(Binary label) or Cross Entropy loss(Multi-class label) - Goal is to minimize this value. <br/> Measures the performance of a classification model where the prediction input is a probability value between 0 and 1. <br/>
 Log Loss takes into account the uncertainty of your prediction based on how much it varies from the actual label.
 It penalizes wrong predictions very strongly. <br/>
 Log Loss = (-1/N) * [ Σ{ylog(p) + (1-y)log(1-p)} ] <br/>